Discover CXPACKET: Top 5 Reasons

 Maintain current statistics to aid the query optimizer in making better choices.

-Update table and index statistics often, especially for tables that are frequently changed.
+Update table and index statistics often, especially for frequently changed tables.

 Improve queries

-Examine execution plans, make use of proper indexing, and write effective T-SQL code to make sure your SQL queries are well-optimized.
+Examine execution plans, index appropriately, and write effective T-SQL code to ensure your SQL queries are well-optimized.

-The quantity of data handled can be restricted by using the proper WHERE clauses and JOIN criteria.
+The quantity of data handled can be restricted using the proper WHERE clauses and JOIN criteria.

 Indexing

-Table indexes should be created and kept up to date to allow quick query processing.
+Table indexes should be created and updated to allow quick query processing.

 To decrease the requirement for lookups, think about covering indexes.